flux-framework/flux-core/doc/man1/flux-dump.rst

    store.
 This may be slightly faster, depending on how frequently the same content blobs are referenced by multiple keys.

+.. option:: --ignore-failed-read

+   If KVS metadata is encountered that references nonexistent blobrefs (for example after a disk full event), print an error but skip over the KVS key and treat it as a warning.
+Without this option, content load failures are treated as immediate fatal errors.

 OTHER NOTES
 ===========